 Create and Manage Inbound SOAP Web Services in Qntrl | Inbound SOAP Web Services | Qntrl Online Help

-Configure an Inbound SOAP Web Service
+Configure Inbound SOAP Web Service

 Inbound SOAP Web Services allow you to create endpoints that external systems can call to interact with your Qntrl instance.
 When a SOAP request is sent from an external system, Qntrl processes the request and sends back a response based on predefined operations.
+To define and structure these SOAP-based interactions, WSDL (Web Services Description Language) contracts are used which describes the available operations, the expected request parameters, and the format of the response.

 Example: